martinmcconnell/fyp-doc/notes.md

 # Conclusion

-The idea of using decentralized applications (dApps) and the Ethereum blockchain to improve the process of publishing academic journals is an interesting and potentially valuable idea.
-By using the internet for distribution and decentralized applications to support the review process, it may be possible to create a more efficient, transparent, and trustworthy system for publishing academic journals.
+The idea of using decentralised applications (dApps) and the Ethereum blockchain to improve the process of publishing academic journals is an interesting and potentially valuable idea.
+By using the internet for distribution and decentralised applications to support the review process, it may be possible to create a more efficient, transparent, and trustworthy system for publishing academic journals.
 Additionally, the use of smart contracts on the Ethereum blockchain can help to increase trust in the system and ensure that the process is secure and reliable.

 There are many potential directions that this project could take to move forward and build on these ideas.
 For example, the project could focus on developing and implementing a user-friendly dApp that makes it easy for researchers and reviewers to submit and review papers, as well as for journal editors to manage the publication process.
-The project could also focus on integrating the dApp with the Ethereum blockchain and decentralized storage solutions like IPFS, to ensure that information is properly stored and accessed on the blockchain.
-Additionally, the project could explore other potential applications of the Ethereum blockchain and smart contracts in the context of academic publishing, such as using tokens to incentivize good behavior or using decentralized governance mechanisms to manage the journal.
+The project could also focus on integrating the dApp with the Ethereum blockchain and decentralised storage solutions like IPFS, to ensure that information is properly stored and accessed on the blockchain.
+Additionally, the project could explore other potential applications of the Ethereum blockchain and smart contracts in the context of academic publishing, such as using tokens to incentivize good behavior or using decentralised governance mechanisms to manage the journal.

 These are just some potential directions that the project could take to move forward and build on the initial premise.
 Ultimately, the specific direction and focus of the project will depend on the goals and needs of the project team and stakeholders.